Any SEO pro recognizes the fundamental importance of understanding the trends that drive search engine results pages (SERPs).

 That being said, there are a lot of SERP analysis tools on the market today that allow you to track the search rankings of websites.

-We have developed our own unique tool called SERP Tracker that helps user closely monitor search results — the first hundred results, to be exact.
+We have developed our own unique tool called SERP Competitors that helps user closely monitor search results — the first hundred results, to be exact.

 Let’s closely examine its main features and explore the tasks it aims to solve.

-SERP Tracker: what it is and how it works
+SERP Competitors: what it is and how it works

 There are two ways of accessing the tool: